SalesforceCommerceCloud/sfcc-ci/README.md

     code:activate [options] <version>                               Activate the custom code version on a Commerce Cloud instance job:run [options] <job_id> [job_parameters...]
-Starts a job execution on a Commerce Cloud instance job:status [options] <job_id> <job_execution_id>                Get the status of a job execution on a Commerce Cloud instance role:list [options]                                             List roles
+Starts a job execution on a Commerce Cloud instance job:status [options] <job_id> <job_execution_id>                Get the status of a job execution on a Commerce Cloud instance org:list [options]                                              List all orgs eligible to manage role:list [options]                                             List roles
     role:grant [options]                                            Grant a role to a user role:revoke [options]                                           Revoke a role from a user